tiprankstipranks

 Damage from catastrophic or extreme weather and other natural events and the physical effects of climate change could result in losses to the Company.

-Some of our properties are in areas particularly susceptible to revenue loss, cost increase or damage caused by catastrophic or extreme weather and other natural events, including fires, snow, rain or ice storms, windstorms, tornadoes,hurricanes, earthquakes, flooding and other severe weather.
-These adverse weather and natural events could cause substantial damages or losses to our properties that could exceed our or our tenants', borrowers' or managers' property insurance coverage.
+Some of our properties are in areas particularly susceptible to revenue loss, cost increase or damage caused by catastrophic or extreme weather and other natural events, including fires, snow, rain or ice storms, windstorms, tornadoes, hurricanes, earthquakes, flooding and other severe weather.
+These adverse weather and natural events could cause substantial damages or losses to our properties that could exceed our or our managers', tenants' or borrowers' property insurance coverage.
 Any of these events could cause a major power outage, leading to a disruption of our systems and operations.
 If we incur a loss greater than insured limits, or if for any reason insurance coverage is unavailable, we could lose our capital invested in the affected property, as well as anticipated future revenue from that property.
 Any such loss could materially and adversely affect our business, financial condition and results of operations.
-Climate change may also have indirect effects on our business by increasing the cost of (or making unavailable) property insurance on terms we find acceptable.
+Climate change may increase the cost of property insurance on terms we find acceptable or make such insurance unavailable.
 If significant changes in the climate occur in areas where our properties are located, we may experience extreme weather and changes in precipitation and temperature, all of which may result in physical damage to or a decrease in demand for properties located in these areas or affected by these conditions.
 Where climate change has a significant or sustained impact, our properties could be destroyed and our business, financial condition or results of operations may be adversely affected.
 Changes in federal, state or foreign legislation and regulation on climate change could result in increased capital expenditures to improve the energy efficiency of our existing properties and could also require us to spend more on our new development properties without a corresponding increase in revenue.

 Capital Markets - Risk 1